Plugin Name: Backup Migration

 - Active Installs: 90,000

-The Backup Migration plugin for WordPress has a vulnerability in versions up to and including 1.3.6 that allows unauthenticated arbitrary file download potentially exposing sensitive information.
-This vulnerability has been patched in version 1.3.7.
+The Backup Migration plugin for WordPress has a critical vulnerability in versions up to and including 1.3.7 that allows unauthenticated remote code execution.
+This is due to improper input validation in a PHP file that attackers can exploit to achieve arbitrary code execution.
+Over 90,000 sites are still running outdated and vulnerable plugin versions.
+This vulnerability has been patched in version 1.3.8.

 Advice for Users: